5 Natural Headache Treatments That Relieve the Pain

 For garden-variety headaches, experts advise these five natural treatments:

 Many people find that certain types of headaches – especially migraines – respond well to cold packs.
 And there’s research to back up the treatment.
-Wrap a small bag of ice or frozen vegetables in a dry towel and place it over your forehead and temples.
+Wrap a small bag of ice or frozen vegetables (peas work great) in a dry towel and place it over your forehead and temples.
 Leave the ice on your head for up to 15 minutes at a time, then take it off for at least 15 minutes.
 You may also want to try placing a bag of frozen vegetables on the back of your neck near where it meets your skull.

 A soothing massage can help press away headache pain.
 Use the tips of your fingers to rub the back of your neck, your temples, your scalp, and your shoulders.
 Tightness in these areas may be contributing to your headache.
 Even better, ask someone else to provide the headache-relieving rubdown.

 Falling asleep can provide a break from your headache pain, and when you wake up you may find that the discomfort has lessened.
 Sleep may be especially helpful for migraine headaches.
 Find a quiet place to lie down, and pull the curtains closed and turn off the lights.
 If you can’t fall asleep, just try to rest quietly.

 Try relaxation techniques